amancevice/flatsplode/README.md

 pandas.DataFrame(flatsplode(item))
 ```

-Pandas also has a built in normalizer that will flatten (not not explode) your data:
+Pandas also has a built in normalizer that will flatten (but not explode) your data:

 ```python
 from flatsplode import explode